tu-delft-library/rdm101-book/_sources/modules/after.md

 :height: 100
 ```

-Focus on collecting personal data in their research projects.
+Recommended if you are collecting personal data in your research project.
 This is a self-paced and entirely online course.
 It is open for TU Delft researchers, PhD candidates, MSC students and support staff.
 +++
 Explore this website {fas}`arrow-right`
 :::